AlexSchweiger827/PP4/README.md

 The private key encrypt the message.

 The public key decrypts the signature that was made by the private key.
-It compares the hash with its own computed hash.
+It compares the hash with its own computed hash and verifys the authencity of the signature.

 Ed25519 is preferred because, it is fast in making signatures and in verifying the signatures.
 It also has a high safety standard.
 ```